hannajiangg/326-Group-Project/README.md

 - **Sean:**
   - Profile management

 Currently, our buttons are not functional.
-To access a page, navigate to the respective folder and run its HTML file.
-For example, to access the main page, run `/main/main.html`.
+To access a page, navigate to localhost/index.html#view (where view will be the name of the page you would like to view).
+(So, for example for main you would do localhost/index.html#main).